 One of the major Hindu festivals, Diwali, spiritually signifies the victory of light over darkness, good over evil, knowledge over ignorance and hope over despair.
 Celebrations include lighting ‘diyas’ (lamps and candles), praying to Lakshmi (the goddess of fertility and prosperity), feasting and exchanging gifts between family members and friends.

-It is the ideal time to present a loved one a with piece of jewellery, such as this brilliant and baguette diamond Om pendant, £1,290, set in 18k white gold.
+It is the ideal time to present a loved one a with piece of jewellery, such as this round brilliant cut and baguette diamond Om pendant, set in 18ct white gold.

 Islam: the Hamsa hand